cjolson1/Lagunitas-Quality-Assurance/README.md

 });
 ```

-Sometimes, to really test something complicated, you need to jump into the DOM of the browser itself.
+Sometimes, to really test something complicated, you need to jump into the Document Object Model (DOM) of the browser itself.
 Casper provides the ability to do just that with the <a href="http://docs.casperjs.org/en/latest/modules/casper.html#evaluate">`evaluate()`</a> method.
 If you find this a bit confusing, they have a nice <a href="http://docs.casperjs.org/en/latest/_images/evaluate-diagram.png">diagram</a> to help you picture this.

 Here's an example where we will jump into the context of the r/programming page, click on upvote, confirm that the login modal appears, then click on the `.close` backdrop and confirm that the modal disappears.
 The results are then returned to the casper environment.